-- Investment Advisory Agreements (IAA) with The Manufacturers Life Insurance Co.
-(Phils.), Inc. (the Parent Company or Manulife Philippines) and Manulife China Bank Life Assurance Corporation (MCBL), a subsidiary of the Parent Company (collectively, the Clients), whereby these affiliates availed of advisory services relative to the management and investment of the investible funds of the Clients' variable unit linked insurance products. - Investment Management Agreements (IMA) with Manulife Philippines, MCBL and Manulife Financial Plans, Inc. (MFP), a subsidiary of the Parent Company (collectively, the Clients), whereby these affiliates availed of the services for the management and investments of the Clients' investable funds.
+- Investment Advisory Agreements (IAA) with the Parent Company and Manulife China Bank Life Assurance Corporation (MCBL), a subsidiary of the Parent Company (collectively, the Clients), whereby these affiliates availed of advisory services relative to the management and investment of the investible funds of the Clients' variable unit linked insurance products. - Investment Management Agreements (IMA) with the Parent Company, MCBL and Manulife Financial Plans, Inc. (MFP), a subsidiary of the Parent Company (collectively, the Clients), whereby these affiliates availed of the services for the management and investment of the Clients' investable funds.

-On September 14, 2017, MAMTC entered into an Administrative Service Agreement with Manulife Philippines, whereby the latter will provide certain administrative and other services which the former requires for its operations.
+On September 14, 2017, MAMTC entered into an Administrative Service Agreement with the Parent Company, whereby the latter will provide certain administrative and other services which the former requires for its operations.